-- 1. Mechanical ventilation for indoor air quality.
+2. Mechanical ventilation for indoor air quality.
 Additions to existing buildings shall comply with Section 160.2 subject to the requirements specified in Subsections A and B below.
 When HERS field verification and diagnostic testing are required by Section 180.1(a)2, buildings with three habitable stories or less shall use the applicable procedures in the Residential Appendices, and buildings with four or more habitable stories shall use the applicable procedures in Nonresidential Appendices NA1 and NA2.

-A dwelling unit air leakage test is not required for additions. - A. Whole-dwelling unit mechanical ventilation - Dwelling units that meet the conditions in Subsection a or b below shall not be required to comply with the whole-dwelling unit ventilation airflow specified in Section 160.2(b)2Aiv or 160.2(b)2Av
+Exception to Section 180.1(a)2.: A dwelling unit air leakage test is not required for additions.

-- Additions to an existing dwelling unit that increase the conditioned floor area of the existing dwelling unit by less than or equal to 1000 square feet - b.
-Junior Accessory Dwelling Units (JADU) that are additions to an existing building. - ii.
+- A. Whole-dwelling unit mechanical ventilation. - Dwelling units that meet the conditions in Subsection a or b below shall not be required to comply with the whole-dwelling unit ventilation airflow specified in Section 160.2(b)2Aiv or 160.2(b)2Av. - a.
+Additions to an existing dwelling unit that increase the conditioned floor area of the existing dwelling unit by less than or equal to 1000 square feet. - b.
+Junior Accessory Dwelling Units (JADU) that are additions to an existing building.

+ii.
 Additions to an existing dwelling unit that increase conditioned floor area by more than 1,000 square feet shall have mechanical ventilation airflow in accordance with Section 160.2(b)2Aiv or 160.2(b)2Av, as applicable.
 The mechanical ventilation airflow rate shall be based on the conditioned floor area of the entire dwelling unit comprising the existing dwelling unit conditioned floor area plus the addition conditioned floor area.

-Mechanical ventilation systems in additions shall be exhaust, supply, or balanced ventilation systems.
+Exception to Section 180.1(a)2.A.ii.: Mechanical ventilation systems in additions shall be exhaust, supply, or balanced ventilation systems.